 I am eleven, breathless from shock from a transferred agony of that incredible entrance into the ego of another.
-And: I am fifteen, lying on the couch while Stern drones on, "... quietly, quietly limp, your ankles and legs as limp as your toes, your belly goes soft, the back of your neck is as limp as your belly, it's quiet and easy and all gone soft and limper than limp . . .
-I sat up and swung my legs to the floor.
+And: I am fifteen, lying on the couch while Stern drones on, "... quietly, quietly limp, your ankles and legs as limp as your toes, your belly goes soft, the back of your neck is as limp as your belly, it's quiet and easy and all gone soft and limper than limp. . . " I sat up and swung my legs to the floor.
 "Okay," I said.

-Stern looked a little annoyed.
-"This is going to work," he said, "but it can only work if you cooperate.
+Stern looked a little annoved.
+"This is going to work." he said, "but it can only work if you cooperate.
 Just lie-" "It did work," I said.

 "What?"
 "The whole thing.
 A to Z." I snapped my fingers.
 "Like that."
 He looked at me piercingly.
 "What do you mean?"
 "It was right there, where you said.
-In the library.
-When I was eleven.
-When she said, 'Baby is three.'
+In the library, When I was eleven, When she said, "Baby is three."
 It knocked loose something that had been boiling around in her for three years, and it all came blasting out.
-I got it, full force; just a kid, no warning, no defenses.
+I got it, full force; just a kid, was warning, no defenses.
 It had such a-a pain in it, like I never knew could be."
 "Go on," said Stern.

 "That's really all.
 I mean that's not what was in it; it's what it did to me.
 What it was, a sort of hunk of her own self.
 A whole lot of things that happened over about four months, every bit of it.
 She knew Lone."
 "You mean a whole series of episodes?"
 "That's it."
 "You got a series all at once?
 In a split second?"
-"That's right.
-Look, for that split second I was her, don't you see?
-I was her, everything she'd ever done, everything she'd ever thought and heard and felt.
-Everything, everything, all in the right order if I wanted to bring it out like that.
-Any part of it if I wanted it by itself.
-If I'm going to tell you about what I had for lunch, do I have to tell you everything else I've ever done since I was born?
-No. I tell you I was her, and then and forever after I can remember anything she could remember up to that point.
-In just that one flash."
+"That's right, Look, for that split second I was her, don't you see?
+I was her, everything she'd ever done, everything she'd ever done, everything she'd ever done, everything, she'd ever though everything, everything, and she'd ever though everything, and all in the right order if I wanted to bring it out like that.
+Any part of it II wanted to bring it out like that.
+Any what I had for lunch, do I have to tell you everything este when I had for lunch, do I have to tell you everything este out the same than and forever after I can remember any thing she could re-remember us to late soin!
+In its that one flash."
 "A gestalt," he murmured.